 The life cycle costs and the economic efficiency were not calculated in planning and Leed certification phases.
-However, since the criterion ENERBUILD is mandatory, the analysis has also been carried out: the building is constructed with good materials and so its LCC are lower than those of reference model (OIB6) and the ENERBUILD criterion is fulfilled.
+However, since the criterion ENERBUILD is mandatory, the analysis has also been carried out: building's life cycle costs are not lower than those of reference model (OIB6) and the ENERBUILD criterion is not fulfilled.